Shopping for Cicada DSP? Jump to the products: FLX700.4PRO · FLX1400.4PRO · DSP412PRO · DSP88v2

 FLX700.4PRO — DSP for Stage 1–2 Builds

-- 4-channel amplifier with built-in DSP
+- 4-channel Class-D amplifier with built-in 6-channel DSP

-- Keeps installs clean and compact
+- Keeps installs clean — amplification and signal processing in one chassis

-FLX1400.4P — DSP + Power for CHX Builds
+FLX1400.4PRO — DSP + Power for CHX Builds

-- High-output 4-channel amp with integrated DSP
+- High-output 4-channel amp — 350W × 4 at 2Ω — with integrated DSP

-- Designed for CHX and horn-based systems
+- Designed for CHX and horn-based systems where harshness control is critical

 - Solves harshness while delivering serious volume